-We believe that our existing cash and cash equivalents are sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-However, if our anticipated cash needs change, it is possible that we may decide to raise additional capital in the future.
+Although we have made progress on direct material cost reduction efforts, we were behind schedule in reducing costs at the end of the second quarter of Fiscal 2011.
+In addition, our working capital requirements are higher than planned primarily because of slower collection of accounts receivable and lower than anticipated inventory turns.
+Further, we have not been able to fully achieve our planned number of product shipments partly as a result of a shortage in certain key supplies.
+If we are unable to improve our performance in the areas discussed above and successfully obtain a release of all or a portion of the restricted cash from Wells Fargo, we may need to raise additional funds in the near term.
 We could seek to raise such funds by selling additional securities to the public or to selected investors, or by obtaining additional debt financing.
-We cannot be assured that we will be able to obtain additional funds on commercially favorable terms, or at all, especially given the state of worldwide capital markets.
+We cannot be assured that we will be able to obtain additional funds on commercially favorable terms, or at all.
 If we raise additional funds by issuing additional equity or convertible debt securities, the ownership percentages of existing stockholders would be reduced (on a fully diluted basis in the case of convertible securities).
 In addition, the equity or debt securities that we issue may have rights, preferences or privileges senior to those of the holders of our common stock.

-Although we believe we have sufficient capital to fund our working capital and capital expenditures for at least the next twelve months, depending on the timing of our future sales and collection of related receivables, managing inventory costs and the timing of inventory purchases and deliveries required to fulfill the current backlog, our future capital requirements may vary materially from those now planned.
+Depending on the timing and product mix of our future sales and collection of related receivables, our management of inventory costs and the timing of inventory purchases and deliveries required to fulfill the current backlog, our future capital requirements may vary materially from those now planned.
 The amount of capital that we will need in the future will require us to achieve dramatically increased sales volume which is dependent on many factors, including:

-- the market acceptance of our products and services; - our business, product and capital expenditure plans; - capital improvements to new and existing facilities; - our competitors' response to our products and services;
+• the market acceptance of our products and services;

-- our relationships with customers, distributors, dealers and project resellers; and - our customers' ability to afford and/or finance our products.
+- our business, product and capital expenditure plans; - capital improvements to new and existing facilities; - our competitors' response to our products and services; - our relationships with customers, distributors, dealers and project resellers; and - our customers' ability to afford and/or finance our products.

 Additionally, the continued credit difficulties in the markets could prevent our customers from purchasing our products or delay their purchases, which would adversely affect our business, financial condition and results of operations.
+We have substantial accounts receivable as evidenced by days sales outstanding, or DSO, of 93 days as of September 30, 2010.
+No assurances can be given that future bad debt expense will not increase above current operating levels.
+Increased bad debt expense or delays in collecting accounts receivable could have a material adverse effect on cash flows and results of operations.
 In addition, our ability to access the capital markets may be severely restricted or made very expensive at a time when we need, or would like, to do so, which could have a material adverse impact on our liquidity and financial resources.
 Certain industries in which our customers do business and certain geographic areas may have been and could continue to be adversely affected by the recession in economic activity.